Qualifications

 My undergraduate degree was in Computer Science.
 I was assessed on a combination of coursework (laboratory exercises), exams and a final year project (software and report).
 I received a 2:1, also known as an Upper Second.

 During my undergraduate degree I was a representative on the Student Staff Liaison Committee.
+I was involved in several student societies, including as Chairman, Treasurer, and Secretary.

-At the end of my second and third years, I had summer jobs with a local engineering company and the University of Manchester.
+At the end of my second and third years, I had summer jobs with a local engineering company (IPEC) and the University of Manchester.

 Pre-university